Body

 23) Watch something inspirational or educational on YouTube

-24) Do a closet purge and donate what doesn’t fit or bring joy anymore
+24) Do a closet purge and donate what you no longer love, or doesn’t fit

-27) Enjoy some coffee or tea in silence
+27) Savor a cup of coffee or tea in silence

 28) Eat healthy whole foods